6 minute read

 Why are Pie charts bad?

 Data visualization should serve the purpose of being able to draw correct conclusions about the data from a graphical display in order to interpret it quickly and more importantly, correctly.
-However, humans are not very good at identifying relationships between angles.
-That is one of the main reasons why pie charts don’t enjoy the best reputation.
-Put differently, pie charts make it harder to decode the information they carry.
+However, humans are not very good at decoding information represented as angles and area.
+But this is precisely what a pie chart does.
+That is the main reasons why pie charts don’t enjoy the best reputation.

 When should you use a Pie Chart?